neo4j/graph-data-science-client/TESTING.md

 In order to run the tests, you need to have Docker running.
 You also need to either bring two Docker images, or configure authenticated access to the GCP repository where the production Docker images are stored.

+If you want to use just, you can use `just it-v2`.

 ### Bringing your own Docker images

 Set the environment variables `NEO4J_DATABASE_IMAGE` and `GDS_SESSION_IMAGE` to the names of the Docker images you want to use.

 ### Configuring authenticated access to the GCP repository